The Donair Meat

 - Top with donair sauce.
 Click here for my Donair Sauce recipe

-- Fold up the bottom of the pita and then roll it up.
+- Fold the pita around the meat and roll it up (like a big taco then fold over).
 Wrap the aluminum foil around the donair and place into the oven for about 10 minutes to warm.
-(I usually set the oven to 350°F to warm them – this is great when you have cheese in them!)
+(I usually set the oven to 350°F to warm them – this is great when you have cheese in them – so melty so good!)

 - Repeat these steps for how ever many donairs you’re making.